 As chef salad itself already makes quite a fulfilling side dish, an added slice of crusty butter-enriched bread or a small portion of homemade croutons is enough to round out its flavors.
 Consider adding extra vegetables of your favorite on the side to make the appearance more colorful!

-Here are other pastry options to enjoy with chef salad:
+Here are other pastry options to enjoy with this salad:

 How Long Does It Last?